 Who doesn’t love a good scary story?
+What about tax debt horror stories?

 Okay, a lot of people.
 Even if you enjoy the Halloween season—trick or treating, costumes, and candy—you may not be the kind of person who likes horror movies!
 But unlike monsters, ghosts, and vampires, some frights are inescapable, no matter how hard you try.